Scybin/scyboard/README.md

 ## 📊 Project Status

-The first prototype has been built successfully.
-All aspects of the keyboard and firmware behave as expected, with the exception of the issues listed below.
-In summary, the battery behaves as expected when soldered to the B+/B- pins on the MCU.
-Do not use the JST connector.
+The prototype has been built successfully.
+All aspects of the keyboard and firmware behave as expected.
+I am working on creating a 3D case for the board.

-- Battery does not charge when connected to PCB with JST connector.
-- Battery heats up MCU to dangerous temperatures when connected to PCB with JST connector, and power swithc set to the ON position.
-- Power switch does not provide battery power to the MCU when in the ON position.

 ## 🔜 TODO

-- Create a build guide once prototyping and testing is complete.
+- Create a build guide once prototyping and testing are complete.
-- Identify and solve issue with the JST connector.
-- Identify and solve issue with the power switch.

 ## 📦 Parts List